 The standard aquatic toxicity test guidelines require that specific conditions listed in each guideline are met to ensure validity and reliability of the conducted test.
-The validity criteria and key parameters of OECD TG 211 include (among other parameters):
+The key parameters of OECD TG 211 include (among other parameters):

-For flow-through tests, a minimum of 20 animals per concentration divided into two or more replicates with an equal number of animals
+For flow-through tests, a minimum of 20 animals per concentration divided into two or more replicates with an equal number of animals.

-In all four supporting long-term aquatic invertebrates toxicity studies 25}, 26}, 27}, 28} provided in the registration dossier Ceriodaphnia dubia was used as test organism.
+In all four supporting long-term aquatic invertebrates toxicity studies provided in the registration dossier19}, 20}, 21}, 22}, Ceriodaphnia dubia was used as test organism.
 All these studies were flow-through tests and had 10 vessels per test concentration with 1 organism per vessel.

-Thus, ECHA considers that these long-term aquatic invertebrates toxicity studies with lower number of test animals per concentration than recommended in OECD TG 211 do not enable reliable determination of (no)effect concentrations.
-Thus, ECHA considers these studies to be not reliable.
+Thus, these long-term aquatic invertebrates toxicity studies with lower number of test animals per concentration than recommended in OECD TG 211 do not enable reliable determination of (no)effect concentrations.
+Thus, these studies to be not reliable.